TweetAPI Documentation

 Key Features

-• Rich Data Access: Comprehensive user profiles, tweets, followers, and engagement metrics
+• Public Data Access: User profiles, tweets/posts, followers, and engagement metrics

 • Interaction Capabilities: Post tweets, manage likes, retweets, bookmarks, and direct messages

-• Advanced Search: Search tweets, users, and media with powerful filtering options
+• Search: Search tweets, users, and media with documented query parameters

 • Real-time Data: Get up-to-date metrics and engagement counts